deadlyvipers/dojo_rules/introduction.md

-Hi there
-My favourite path is Python.
+Hi there, my favourite path is Python.
 I'm JaredCE, a 32 year old programmer from London, UK.